 What Causes Periodontal Disease?

-If the periodontal disease has turned into periodontitis, your gums may pull away from your teeth, you may see pus excreting from your gums, and you may begin to lose some of your teeth.
+If the periodontal disease has turned into periodontitis, your gums could pull away from your teeth exposing pus excreting from your gums, and you may begin to lose some of your teeth.

 Prevention Tactics